-- Protocol, (step by step guide) of actions & responsibilities required to be followed/taken when encountered with any SWS situation.
+- Protocol, (step-by-step guide) of actions & responsibilities required to be followed/taken when encountering with any SWS situation.

-- Inhouse and external training to develop awareness and the skills required to identify or take action in a SWS situation.
+- Inhouse and external training to develop awareness and the skills required to identify or take action in an SWS situation.

 - The contact information of relevant safety officers in the school and external agencies.